LYZhelloworld/ChatBot/README_en.md

 - `model`: The model used by the agent.
 - `baseURL`: The URL of the LLM server API.
 - `apiKey`: The API key used by the LLM server.
 Please provide an arbitrary API key if your server is hosted locally.
-- `systemPrompt`: (Optional) The system prompt to be used by the agent.
+- `agentDescription`: (Optional) The prompt to be used by the agent.
 It can be either a file or a text string.
     - If the `type` is `"file"`, please provide a `path` to the prompt file.
 The path is relative to the directory of the `config.json` file.
         ```json
         {
-          "systemPrompt": {
+          "agentDescription": {
             "type": "file",
             "path": "system.md"
           }